pieroci/pieroci.github.io/content/posts/TheVSemanticVersionProblem.md

 ---
+​---
-title: "The Irresistible Urge to Add a "v" to Semantic Versions – And Why to Avoid It"
+title: "The Irresistible Urge to Add a \"v\" to Semantic Versions – And Why to Avoid It"
 description: "In past releases from well-known and widely-used companies, problems (on a global scale) have occurred due to the use of “v” in semantic versions."
-summary: In past releases from well-known and widely-used companies, problems (on a global scale) have occurred due to the use of “v” in semantic versions.
+summary: "In past releases from well-known and widely-used companies, problems (on a global scale) have occurred due to the use of “v” in semantic versions."
 date: 2025-05-08
 tags: [git, semantic version]
 categories: ["git"]